CSB-KUL/yMap/README/README.txt

 import ymap
 from ymap import *

-data()			(first time run only) NOTE: before run the data() method, the file PTMcode+PTMfunc_data/sc_btw_proteins.txt.zip needed to be unzipped
+data()			(first time run only) NOTE: before run the data() method, the file PTMcode+PTMfunc_data/sc_btw_proteins.txt.zip needed to be unzipped.
+(Note: data() only needed to be run once, for a first time user, otherwise use it to update the existing data, when required.)

-Second, copy the mutation file into the ymap folder to prepare the mutation file by running (see example data):
+And then, run ymap code to get a result folder (yMap-results) contains all the mutational data into sub folders and a final-report file:

-mutation_types_file()	returns a file for the processing to data in ymap ( provided that the mutation file name is mutated_proteins.txt or change the name of file accordingly in this method).
+ymap_genes()			runs all the methods on starting file with GENETIC coordinate level mutations included in ymap and returns different data folders for each type of data processed for our mutational data.

-Lastly, run ymap code to get a result folder (yMap-results) contains all the mutational data into sub folders and a final-report file:
+OR

-ymap()			runs all the methods included in ymap and returns different data folders for each type of data processed for our mutational data.
+ymap_proteins()			runs all the methods on starting file with proteins level mutations included in ymap and returns different data folders for each type of data processed for our mutational data.

-NOTE: For every new file contains mutations, run only last two functions, mutation_types_file() and ymap().
+NOTE: For every new file contains mutations, only run ymap_genes() or ymap_proteins().

 <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<